University Card Common Questions

 3. Collecting your card

 Once you have applied for your first card online it will be produced within 3-5 days.
-If you are a current student then your card will be available for collection from your school office.
+If you are a current student then your card will be available for collection from your corresponding Student Service Centre.
 If you are a new student and have uploaded your photo prior to registration then your card will be available for collection at registration.
 If you are a member of staff then University card support will be in contact with you to arrange the collection of your card.

 4. Obtaining a replacement

 If you have already applied for your first card and it has subsequently been lost, stolen, damaged, is faulty or has incorrect data on it then you may request a replacement.
 See the replacement cards link to the left.